MicrosoftDocs/sdk-api/sdk-api-src/content/pathcch/nf-pathcch-pathcchremovebackslashex.md

 ---
-UID: The unique id of the API.
-title: The title of the API.
-author: Authoring type of the API(ie windows-driver-content)
-description: Description of API
+UID: NF:pathcch.PathCchRemoveBackslashEx
+title: PathCchRemoveBackslashEx function
+author: windows-sdk-content
+description: Removes the trailing backslash from the end of a path string.This function differs from PathCchRemoveBackslash in that it can return a pointer to the new end of the string and report the number of unused characters remaining in the buffer.This function differs from PathRemoveBackslash in that it accepts paths with &#0034;\\&#0034;, &#0034;\\?\&#0034; and &#0034;\\?\UNC\&#0034; prefixes.
-old-location:
+old-location: shell\PathCchRemoveBackslashEx.htm
-old-project:
+old-project: shell
-ms.assetid: The MSDN ID of the API ms.author: The Author of the API ms.date: The date of API publishing ms.keywords: ms.prod: windows-hardware ms.technology: windows-devices ms.topic: The topic type of the API (ie enum) req.header: The main header of the API req.include-header: The included headers of the API req.target-type: req.target-min-winverclnt: req.target-min-winversvr: req.kmdf-ver: req.umdf-ver: req.ddi-compliance:
+ms.assetid: 250c2faa-94bb-42c1-97d4-37f8f59dbde6
+ms.author: windowssdkdev
+ms.date: 05/24/2018
+ms.keywords: PathCchRemoveBackslashEx, PathCchRemoveBackslashEx function [Windows Shell], pathcch/PathCchRemoveBackslashEx, shell.PathCchRemoveBackslashEx
+ms.prod: windows
+ms.technology: windows-sdk
+ms.topic: function
+req.header: pathcch.h
+req.include-header:
+req.target-type: Windows
+req.target-min-winverclnt: Windows 8 [desktop apps | UWP apps]
+req.target-min-winversvr: Windows Server 2012 [desktop apps | UWP apps]
+req.kmdf-ver:
+req.umdf-ver:
+req.ddi-compliance: